 I am a post-doctoral researcher in the department of Evolutionary Anthropology at the University of Vienna, and the lab manager of Ron Pinhasi's ancient DNA lab.
 Following an undergraduate training in Paleobiology and a PhD in physical anthropology, I have a particular interest in using this knowledge to improve and optimise ancient DNA sampling methods, by making them more efficient and less destructive to invaluable archaeological skeletons.

-I am a postdoctoral researcher in Ron Pinhasis's group working with genetic data from different sources.
+I am a Researcher in paleogenomics focusing on the study of genetic data from different sources.
 I am primarily interested in analyzing genomic data from past environments or populations that can be co-analyzed together with other disciplines to answer questions linked to cultural evolution and health status assessment of ancient populations.
-I am currently working on projects related to past microbiomes and populations as well on the analysis of ancient environmental genomic data of human-related environments.
+I am currently working on projects related to past microbiomes and populations as well on the analysis of ancient environmental genomic data of human-related environments

 I have completed my master’s program in Evolutionary Anthropology at the University of Vienna and I am currently a PhD student in Ron Pinhasi’s group.
 My research is part of the research platform MINERVA (Mineralogical Preservation of the Human Biome) which studies the interactions of ancient DNA (aDNA) with and protection by diverse mineral phases.
 I am currently specializing in extracting aDNA from archeological sediments with a specific focus on paleolithic cave sites.
 The obtained metagenomic data allow me to study human population history and occupations even at sites lacking human remains.